Frequently asked questions

 Can I use the SDK inside a native app WebView?

 Yes — it runs in any standard browser context including iOS WKWebView + Android WebView.
-For fully native-app integration (no WebView), a @clickstream/react-native adapter is on the roadmap but not shipped.
+A fully native-app adapter without WebView is not currently shipped.

-Create a separate API key for your staging environment in the dashboard — keys prefixed cs_test_ are the convention for non-production use and are easy to spot in CI secret scanners and logs.
-Point your staging site at a dedicated first-party tracking subdomain (e.g. t-staging.example.com) so test traffic doesn't pollute your production data, and set debug: true in your SDK config to log everything to the console while you're verifying the install.
+Create a separate test site or request a support-assisted cs_test_ key for non-production traffic.
+Point your test site at a dedicated first-party tracking subdomain (e.g. t-test.example.com) so test traffic does not pollute your production data, and set debug: true in your SDK config to log everything to the console while you're verifying the install.

 Test-key traffic flows through the same scoring + bot-detection pipeline as production, so what you see in the dashboard is exactly what you'll see after going live.